rproepp/spykeviewer/doc/source/installation.rst

 Source
 ------
 If you want to install Spyke Viewer to your Python environment, there are a few requirements that need to be fulfilled.
+If you use Linux, you might not have access rights to your Python package installation directory, depending on your configuration.
+In this case, you will have to execute all shell commands in this section with administrator privileges, e.g. by using ``sudo``.

 Dependencies
 ############